-Petunias (Petunia spp) fill the showiest of flower beds or the humblest of hanging baskets with spring-to-fall color.
-These tough, sun-loving annuals grow in bush or trailing forms, with trumpet-like, single or double blooms.
-Deadheading their spent blossoms keeps the easy-care plants in full flower over the entire summer.
-Add fragrance to their list of attributes, and petunias may be the ideal garden annuals.
+Is something eating the flowers on your petunia plants?
+Petunias (Petunia × hybrida) fill the showiest of flower beds or the humblest of hanging baskets with spring-to-fall color.
+These tough, sun-loving annuals grow in bush or trailing forms, with trumpet-like, single or double blooms, and these beautiful annuals add delightful fragrance to your garden.
 One of their few liabilities is that a tiny, flower-devouring striped worm finds petunias irresistible.

 The tobacco budworms feed on flower buds and flower ovaries.
 Some buds don't open at all.
 Infected buds that do open have chewed, shredded petals.
 Budworm infestations, and the damage they cause, worsen as the summer passes.

 Checking your petunias daily for chewed buds and blooms is the best way to limit tobacco budworm damage.
 The caterpillars feed most heavily in the early evening.
 Examine the plants, then manually remove and destroy the worms.
-If that's impractical, do a daytime check under the petunias' lower leaves and around their bases.
-The worms frequently hide in the soil during daylight.
+If that's impractical, do a daytime check under the petunias' lower leaves and around their bases as the worms frequently hide in the soil during daylight.
 Tilling your petunia bed in fall destroys overwintering pupae.

 Parasitic wasps feed on tobacco budworm caterpillars.
 Campoletis sonorensis attacks the young larvae, while Cardiochiles nigriceps goes after mature caterpillars ready to pupate.
 Several species of paper wasps also kill the pests.